Th3-D5-482/Deja-Brew-App-WIP-/README.md

 ---

-### 👤 Profile Page
+### 👤 About Me
-- Update user details like name, email, and password
+- Users can read background information and insights about the creator
-- ✨ **Easter Egg** – After multiple taps, reveals the creator’s description, profile picture, and GitHub link
+- Visit the creator’s GitHub page for open-source contributions and projects

 ---